 Pump filter clog

-This step-by-step repair guide walks you through fixing pump filter clog on your LG LDF7774ST.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix a pump filter clog on your LG LDF7774ST.
+With just a few tools and some elbow grease, most homeowners can complete this repair in about 1–2 hours, saving themselves the expense of a service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.